 The cleric sighs.
 “I know.
 It’s okay.”
 She stands and walks over to him.
 Pats the swordarm’s head.
 “You can’t help it.
 You’re just a child.”

 “I am,” he agrees, nodding.
 “I really am.”
 His eyes go wide.
 “Wait, what!?”
 Face suddenly alight, he leaps from his chair and rushes to a nearby table, staring at the plates of food arranged there.
-“Have these cinnamon bread sticks been here the whole night?
+“Have these cinnamon sticks been here the whole night?
 How am I just seeing these now?
 I love these!”

 “Good night, Jake,” says Elaine, shaking her head with an amused smile.

 “Yeah, okay.”
 He bites into one of the crunchy sticks.
 “Guess I’ll turn in, too,” says the swordarm, chewing noisily and swaying with drink.
-He waves with the half-eaten bread stick in hand, dropping crumbs onto the carpet.
+He waves with the half-eaten pastry stick in hand, dropping crumbs onto the carpet.
 “See you in the morning.”